Mustang update #15

 At the end of August, I attended the 4 day EV car conversion course run by Damien Maguire and Kevin Sharpe.
 It was absolutely fantastic.
 I learnt a shedload.
 I highly recommend it to anyone thinking of doing an EV conversion.

 One of the big takeaways from the course was the focus on opensource collaboration.
-There is a growing community of people out there, working together to share knowledge and develop open solutions to motor inverters, charging, battery managment and so on.
+There is a growing community of people out there, working together to share knowledge and develop open solutions to motor inverters, charging, battery management and so on.
 In my day job I’ve worked a lot with open source, so, this is a no brainer to me.

 One of the other big things emphasised on the course was the benefits of re-using parts from other cars over buying EV ‘products’.
 If you use a part from a Prius, say, because there were so many of them made, should anything go wrong with your part, you have a very good shot at repairing or replacing it in the future.
 Whereas, products produced by EV conversion companies are produced in far smaller numbers.
 If something goes wrong you are likely on your own.